fpischedda/interruttore/README.md

 - get feedback: is it useful? missing something? received some very useful feedback; open for the next round.
 - put everything on clojars
-- eventually apply the return based method to exceptions DEPRECATED, it make the API too complex with no evident benefit
 - better documentation
 - def-circuit-breaker macro?
 - support to ClojureScript (should require few changes exp datetime handling)